Urban Outdoor Propagation Measurements and Channel Models at 6.75 GHz FR1(C) and 16.95 GHz FR3 Upper Mid-Band Spectrum for 5G and 6G: Large Scale Path Loss Models

 \section{Large Scale Path Loss Models}

-The PL in directional and omnidirectional contexts are evaluated using a close-in (CI) 1 m free space reference distance model, \eqref{eq:CI}.
-The CI model describes PL with a single parameter, the path loss exponent (PLE or n), referring to a free-space reference distance, $d_0$, as demonstrated in Appendix A of \cite{maccartney2015ia}.

-where FSPL$(f_c, 1 \;\text{m})$ is obtained for carrier frequency $f_c$ GHz at 1 m, $n$ is the PLE, and $\chi_{\sigma}$ is large-scale shadow fading (zero-mean Gaussian r.v. with s.d. $\sigma^{CI}$ in dB) \cite{Rappaport2015tc}.
+The PL in directional and omnidirectional contexts are evaluated using a close-in (CI) FSPL model with a 1 m reference distance, \eqref{eq:CI}.
+The CI model describes PL with a single parameter, the PLE (n), referring to a free-space reference distance, $d_0$, as demonstrated in Appendix A of \cite{maccartney2015ia}. where FSPL$(f_c, 1 \;\text{m})$ is obtained for carrier frequency $f_c$ GHz at 1 m, $n$ is the PLE, and $\chi_{\sigma}$ is large-scale shadow fading (zero-mean Gaussian r.v. with s.d. $\sigma^{CI}$ in dB) \cite{Rappaport2015tc}.

-Fig. \ref{fig:DirPL} presents the directional CI PL models and scatter plots for V-V polarization in an UMi environment at 6.75 GHz and 16.95 GHz.
+Fig. \ref{fig:DirPL} presents the directional CI FSPL models with a 1 m reference distance and scatter plots for V-V polarization in the UMi environment at 6.75 GHz and 16.95 GHz.
 The measurements span T-R separations from 40 to 1000 m.
 Three scenarios are depicted: LOS, NLOS$_{\text{Best}}$, and NLOS.
-The NLOS$_{\text{Best}}$ PL is calculated when the RX is pointing in the direction with the highest received power.
+The NLOS$_{\text{Best}}$ PL is calculated for the RX pointing in the direction with the highest received power.
 At 6.75 GHz, the PLEs for LOS, NLOS$_{\text{Best}}$, and NLOS are 1.89, 2.68, and 3.25, respectively.
-For 16.95 GHz, the PLEs are higher at 1.97, 2.74, and 3.51, respectively.
-Fig. \ref{fig:OmniPL} illustrates the omnidirectional CI PL models and scatter plots for V-V polarization in the same UMi environment and frequency bands.
+At 16.95 GHz, the PLEs are higher at 1.97, 2.74, and 3.51, respectively.
+Fig. \ref{fig:OmniPL} illustrates the omni CI FSPL models with a 1 m reference distance and scatter plots in the same UMi environment and frequency bands.
 For the 6.75 GHz band, the LOS PLE is 1.79, while the NLOS PLE is 2.56.
 At 16.95 GHz, the LOS PLE slightly increases to 1.85, and the NLOS PLE is 2.59.

 As shown in Table \ref{tab:PLEs}, the measured PL results are compared with 3GPP models for mid-band, as well as past measurements at higher frequencies (28, 73, and 142 GHz).
-The measured PLEs at 6.75 and 16.95 GHz are generally lower than those at higher frequencies, particularly for NLOS scenarios, indicating less severe path loss in the FR3 bands than at higher frequencies.
+The measured PLEs at 6.75 and 16.95 GHz are generally lower than at higher frequencies, particularly for NLOS, indicating less severe path loss in the FR3 bands than at higher frequencies.